Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Export-AzDataLakeStoreChildItemProperty.md

 PS C:\> Export-AzDataLakeStoreChildItemProperty -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -HideConsistentAcl -IncludeFile
 ```

 Get the ACL usage for all subdirectories and files under /a.
 IncludeFile ensures the usage is reported for files also.
 HideconsistentAcl in this case will show the Acl of /a, not it's children since all of the children has same acl as /a.
-This flag skips the acl ouput of subtree if all it's acls are same as the root.
+This flag skips the acl output of subtree if all it's acls are same as the root.

 ## PARAMETERS